 - Tweaking the B.A.T.M.A.N.
 Advanced behaviour - get an overview about the various settings batman-adv offers

 - B.A.T.M.A.N. user space events - batman-adv's uevent documentation

 - Using the batman git repos - this page explains how the git repository is structured and how to use it

-- Emulation HowTo - how to create an environment to emulate wireless setups using QEMU and VDE
+- Emulation HowTo - how to create an environment to emulate wireless setups using QEMU

 - TVLV - details regarding the TVLV (type-version-length-value) API and defined TVLV containers

 - B.A.T.M.A.N.
 Concept - get an overview about B.A.T.M.A.N.'s main concepts

 - Routing scenarios - a collection of routing scenarios a routing protocol should be able to handle